Finding the best DAB radio with an iPod dock isn’t easy today.

-Ultimately, finding a digital radio with an iPod dock just isn’t as easy as it used to be these days.
+Ultimately, finding the best digital radio with an iPod dock just isn’t as easy as it used to be these days.
 If you’re committed to having both DAB signal and a docking station, you’ll need to be willing to compromise.
 A radio with an iPod dock seems to be a rare thing today.

 A docking station is an excellent way to make sure that you can connect your iPod to a larger speaker system so that you can listen to your song through your radio while your device charges.
 However, a docking station might not be 100% necessary these days.

 There are other DAB radios out there that will allow you to stream audio through a USB input or Bluetooth connectivity when you’re charging your iPod or phone.

 If you’re committed to having a docking station, then you might need to consider an FM radio instead, which is why we covered a few leading options in that area.

 However, we think the better alternative is to stick with a DAB or digital radio that comes with the option to charge your devices and play music from them using alternative technology.
 Docking stations are quickly becoming a thing of the past – particularly in the age of wireless charging and smartphones.

 For us, the best DAB radio with an iPod dock is definitely the Roberts Blutune 65, offering a combination of Bluetooth streaming, DAB radio, and, of course, your own docking station.
 However, we also think that the Majority Homerton can offer a very similar experience functionality-wise – albeit with a lower sound quality than the Roberts.